Ringobot/SpotifyApi.NetCore/CONTRIB.md

     Title = v2.5.0
     Description = release notes

+Or for pre-release

+    git tag -a -m "v2.5.0-beta" 2.5.0-beta
+    git push origin 2.5.0-beta

-The Release will trigger a build that will pack and publish the Nuget package.
+Creating a Release in Github, or pushing a tag, will trigger a build that will pack and publish the Nuget package.